 In addition to agriculture, Lance grew up in the auction business alongside his dad, John, who was an auctioneer for Odle-Cumberlin Auctioneers out of Brush.
 Lance followed in the footsteps of his father and mentors to attend Missouri Auction School in the year 2000.
 He has served as a contract auctioneer and/or bid spotter for Odle-Cumberlin, Art Parker, M H Bar, Horse Creek Sale Company, Nichols Auctioneers, Producers Livestock, Safari Club International, and the Cattle Barons Ball.
 Lance served on the Colorado Auctioneers Association board of directors for eight years, and held various offices including Treasurer, President, and Chairman of the Board.
 Lance is currently serving another term as a board member of the Colorado Auctioneers Association and is also a member of the National Auctioneers Association.

 Adele grew up near Severance, CO and graduated from Windsor High School.
 She then attended Colorado State University where she double majored in Agricultural Business and Animal Science.
 Following graduation from CSU, she worked for ConAgra Beef as a scheduler and enjoyed owning her own cake decorating shop.
 Adele now serves in various capacities of media, marketing, clerking and bid spotting for several auction companies in addition to Nichols Auctioneers.
 Adele manages the website and social media programs, in addition to print and internet sales, for Working Horse Magazine.
-Adele currently serving as the Media Relations Liaison for the Colorado Auctioneers Association and was honored to be a speaker at the 2017 CAA convention.
+Adele currently serving as the Media Relations Liaison for the Colorado Auctioneers Association and was honored to be a speaker at the 2017 and 2018 CAA conventions.
+Adele is also a member of the National Auctioneers Association.

 Michael and Melissa Nichols